An earlier version of this post originally appeared on Bob’s blog In The (Red)® – The Business Bankruptcy Blog

 An Overview Of The Formal Corporate Wind Down

 If a corporation’s board of directors decides that the business needs to be wound down, there are a number of legal paths to consider.
 Determining the best approach is fact-dependent, and the corporation and its board should get legal advice before making a decision.
-Sometimes a bankruptcy filing is needed, either a Chapter 11 reorganization (perhaps to complete a going-concern sale) or a Chapter 7 liquidation bankruptcy (in which a trustee will be appointed to liquidate the business).
+Sometimes a bankruptcy filing is needed, either a Chapter 11 reorganization (perhaps to complete a going-concern sale), a Subshapter V small business reorganization (if eligible), or a Chapter 7 liquidation bankruptcy (in which a trustee will be appointed to liquidate the business).
 In other cases, an assignment for the benefit of creditors might be a good choice.

 A Delaware Corporate Dissolution